robins/postgres/src/bin/psql/README.md

 FETCH NEXT | **Yes**
 FETCH ALL | **Yes**
 GRANT | Partial
-GRANT ALL PRIVILEGES | Unsupported
-GRANT ALL ON TABLE ALL TABLES IN SCHEMA | Unsupported GRANT ALL ON TABLE TO GROUP | Unsupported
-GRANT ALL ON TABLE ALL TABLES IN SCHEMA | Unsupported GRANT CREATE ALL | Unsupported
-GRANT CREATE ON | Unsupported
 GRANT (similarly many variants) | Unsupported
 INSERT | Native
 LOCK | Native